 Could you tell me about your teaching style please

-My approach is to not assume too much prior knowledge and remember that this discipline is jargon-laden and pretty obscure.
+My approach is to not assume too much prior knowledge by the student, and remember that this discipline is jargon-laden and often poorly understood or communicated.

-For example, when clinically relevant anatomy is presented, we do it with overhead projections, real human separate cranial bones and plenty of time for questions and discussion.
+For example, when clinically relevant anatomy is presented, we do it first with overhead projections and talking, then real human separate cranial bones are introduced to make the learning more tangible, and finally, plenty of time for questions and discussion.

 Best way to learn Cranial?

 Hi, I’m currently a student of Remedial Massage.

 One of my massage teachers recommended I look into craniosacral as I’m fascinated with the fascial system of the body, in particular the sphenoid and sacral bones.

 I would like to know the difference between craniosacral work and craniofascial therapy.